tsaihsilo/carbon_footprint_tracker/README.md

 Local Storage - Data is stored in localStorage for privacy and offline access.

-Data Visualization - Interactive graphs help identify category distribution and areas for improvement.<br>
+Data Visualization - Interactive graphs help identify category distribution and areas for improvement.<br><br>

 ## Setup Instructions
 1. Clone the Repository